sunshinescience/personal_blog_website/README.md

 Footer: add Python blog?
 Post page number 3: make list have bullets
 In my posts page, use a photo gallery, and on hover, make transparency less using opaque, and bring the title of the article down
+- (jQuery ?) function to write HTML style code on a page, could be useful for blogs

 HTML entities can be found here: https://devpractical.com/display-html-tags-as-plain-text/